robj411/p2_drivers/README.md

 $`k^{10,c_2}_{j,v=1}(t)`$ represents the rates of vaccinating BPSV-vaccinated susceptible and recovered people.
 $`k^{10,c_2}_{j,v=0}(t)`$ represents the rates of vaccinating people directly with the specific vaccine.
-Put more succintly,
+Put more succinctly,
 $`k^{10,c_u}_{j,v}(t)`$ is the rate to go from vaccine state $v$ to $u$.
 $k^9=1/T^c$ is the rate of seroconversion to vaccine-induced immunity, and $`k^{12}_{j}(t)=k^{1}_{j,v=0}(t)`$ and